-Remove Target or Trolling Grid: Press the MENU key once, and choose Remove Target or Remove Grid from the Navigation X-Press TM Menu.
+Remove Target or Trolling Grid: Press the MENU key once, and choose Remove Target or Remove Grid from the Navigation X-Press TM Menu, and press the RIGHT Cursor key.

 NOTE: Only one waypoint can have either a target or a grid applied to it at one time.
 If you apply a target or a grid to a new waypoint, the original waypoint will lose its target or grid.